 Thorlabs' purpose is to support advances in research through our product offerings.
 Your input will help us steer the direction of our scientific camera product line to support these advances.
 If you have a challenging application that requires a more advanced scientific camera than is currently available, I would be excited to hear from you.

 Thorlabs offers four families of scientific cameras: Zelux™, Kiralux®, Quantalux®, and Scientific CCD.
 Zelux cameras are designed for general-purpose imaging and provide high imaging performance while maintaining a small footprint.
-Kiralux cameras have CMOS sensors in compact, passively cooled housings and are available with monochrome, color, NIR-enhanced, or polarization-sensitive sensors.
+Kiralux cameras have CMOS sensors in monochrome, color, NIR-enhanced, or polarization-sensitive versions and are available in compact, passively cooled housings; the CC505MU camera incorporates a hermetically sealed, TE-cooled housing.
 The polarization-sensitive Kiralux camera incorporates an integrated micropolarizer array that, when used with our ThorCam™ software package, captures images that illustrate degree of linear polarization, azimuth, and intensity at the pixel level.
 Our Quantalux monochrome sCMOS cameras feature high dynamic range combined with extremely low read noise for low-light applications.
-They are available in either a compact passively cooled housing or a hermetically sealed TE-cooled housing.
+They are available in either a compact, passively cooled housing or a hermetically sealed, TE-cooled housing.
 We also offer scientific CCD cameras with a variety of features, including versions optimized for operation at UV, visible, or NIR wavelengths; fast-frame-rate cameras; TE-cooled or non-cooled housings; and versions with the sensor face plate removed.
 The tables below provide a summary of our camera offerings.

 Please note that On Semiconductor has announced that the CCD sensors used in Thorlabs Scientific CCD cameras will be discontinued in June 2020.
 Thorlabs will continue to manufacture these cameras into 2021.
 While these sensors are still widely available, we do not recommend these devices for new designs.
 Please see our expanding line of compact sCMOS and CMOS cameras for alternatives or contact our Scientific Cameras Team for help finding the best option for your application.